TFG-InterfAz/InterfAz/README.md

 `conda create -n interfaz python=3.10.5`
 `conda env list`

-En vscode, CTRL+Shift+P y seleccionar: “Python: Select Interpreter” Elegir el entorno interfaz
+In vscode, CTRL+Shift+P and select: “Python: Select Interpreter” Choose the new interface
-Abrir una nueva terminal cmd en el workspace y comprobar que usa safeport.
-Ejecutar:
+Open a new terminal cmd in the workspace and check the use of interfaz.
+Execute:
 `pip install -r requirements.txt`
 `python manage.py migrate`
 `python manage.py runserver`

-Al navegar a `http://127.0.0.1:8000/`, se podrá comprobar que se ha iniciado el proyecto correctamente.
+Navigating in `http://127.0.0.1:8000/`, you could check the web app.

 ### 3 Frontend Setup